 • students in Grade 6 and Grade 9 in English or French language arts, math, science and social studies write PATs

 When are PATs administered?

-- PATs are typically administered in the spring (PATs may be administered in January for Division schools in a semestered program). - Relevant PAT dates found on the Provincial Achievement Tests website.
+PATs are typically administered in the spring (PATs may be administered in January for Division schools in a semestered program).